dor-miron/LUXE-project-master/README.md

 ## Summary
 This project is meant to generate a Machine Learning framework that may be added to particle detectors.
 The detector is a calorimeter, containing multiple pads that absorb the particle's energy.
+ - For single positron data:
 The model's goal, given a data sample of a positron beam hitting the calorimeter, is to predict the beam's initial energy.
 An optional goal is also to predict the entry coordinates of the beam.
+ - For multilple positrons data:
+There are numerous goals explored.
+Predicting N the number of positrons in the sample, predicting E the mean
+    energy value of the entire sample and predicting the energy distribution divided into 20 bins in the form of a histogram.

 * The project's folder format and structure is taken from [This template](https://github.com/victoresque/pytorch-template)